 This abstract line of reasoning can be applied to labour law.
 The idea of mild, sustainable flexibility, flexisecurity and adaptability, (as flexibility is referred to in the jargon of the European Employment Strategy) refers to a widespread necessity which is being transformed - in various ways and guises according to the national context - into concrete policies and new visible, ordered ways of regulating labour.
-The commendable attempt is to trigger off a drive towards convergence, although in different ways, on a sort of ideal, still mobile, boundary between social-
+The commendable attempt is to trigger off a drive towards convergence, although in different ways, on a sort of ideal, still mobile, boundary between social-oriented flexibility on one side, and useful flexibility, in economic and organisational terms, on the other.

-Cerruti, Incertezza, flessibilità e sicurezza sociale del lavoro, Assistenza sociale, 2000, p.
+14 Cerruti, Incertezza, flessibilità e sicurezza sociale del lavoro, Assistenza sociale, 2000, p.
 58.

-The reference is to the school of sociological and economic thought that adopts a critical stand towards globalisation and its effects in terms of insecurity and precariousness in the workplace and society in general: in this approach flexibility and precariousness are considered to be almost synonymous.
-Cf. Gallino, Il costo umano della flessibilità, Bari 2001; Beck, Il lavoro nell'epoca della fine del lavoro: tramonto delle sicurezze e nuovo impegno civile, Torino 2000; Sennet, L'uomo flessibile, Milano 2000; Bauman, La società dell'incertezza, Bologna 1999.
+^{58.}The reference is to the school of sociological and economic thought that adopts a critical stand towards globalisation and its effects in terms of insecurity and precariousness in the workplace and society in general: in this approach flexibility and precariousness are considered to be almost synonymous.
+Cf. Gallino, II costo umano della flessibilità, Bari 2001; Beck, II lavoro nell'epoca della fine del lavoro: tramonto delle sicurezze e nuovo impegno civile, Torino 2000; Sennet, L'uomo flessibile, Milano 2000; Bauman, La società dell'incertezza, Bologna 1999.